 The blog needs to link to your online courses via a top menu and on the body of each post, at the end in the summary section.

-The blog should also have email marketing forms, for getting the student email.
+The blog should also have email marketing forms, for getting the students' emails.
 From there, you can send weekly educational emails which are useful by themselves, linking to free video lessons on your website.

-Periodically, you can send promotional coupons in special yearly occasions.
+Periodically, you can send promotional coupons on special yearly occasions.
 If you are using a one-time sales model, then course bundles are a great way to get higher ticket sales.

-If you want to learn more about online course creation, sales, and marketing in general, check out what else is available at the Course Creator Academy Home Page.
+If you want to learn more about online course creation, sales, and marketing in general, check out what else is available on the Course Creator Academy Home Page.